Ephesians 1:11-12

 Purpose (4286) (prothesis from protíthemi = set before oneself; purpose or plan) means a placing in view or openly displaying something (eg, prothesis is the Greek word used for the shewbread in the Holy Place as set before God).
 The idea is that of a setting forth, a plan in advance, or that which is planned or purposed in advance.
 In other words, it speaks of an intention or plan, and is like a "blueprint" or design of God in calling men in general, Gentiles as well as Jews"

-Works (1754) (energeo) means to work, be active, produce an effect (English = energy, energetic, etc) God’s creating and energizing are one in His divine mind.
-God works out what He plans.
 God energizes every believer with all the power necessary for his spiritual completion.
 God operates with His divine energy in all things.
-The same word occurs in Ephesians 1:19 and Ephesians 1:20, in reference to the energetic operation of the Father's infinite might which He energetically exerted in Christ when He raised Him from the dead.
+The same word occurs in Eph 1:19-note and Eph 1:20-note, in reference to the energetic operation of the Father's infinite might which He energetically exerted in Christ when He raised Him from the dead.
 The conclusion is that nothing, absolutely nothing can upset the elect’s future spiritual blessings in glory.

 All (3956) (pas) has idea of “whole” as well as the idea of oneness or a totality